huckiyang/Interspeech23-Tutorial-Para-Efficient-Cross-Modal-Tutorial/README.md

 - How to Train Your Whisper with Neural Adapter and LoRA

-## Part 2: Multi-Modal and Cross-Modal Learning
+## Part 2: Multi-Modal and Cross-Modal Learning, Dr. Shalini Ghosh

-## Part 3: Neural Model Reprogramming and On-Device Tuning
+## Part 3: Neural Model Reprogramming and On-Device Tuning, Dr. Pin-Yu Chen